orchidsoftware/orchid.software/docs/en/docs/index.md

 If you currently have an admin panel based on `Blade` templates, you do not need to entirely rewrite your application in order to use Laravel Orchid.
 Instead, you can gradually transition to using Orchid by [connecting old controllers](https://orchid.software/en/docs/controllers) and integrating Orchid's features into your existing application.
 This way, you can take advantage of Orchid's powerful features without having to completely overhaul your existing codebase.

-## What sets Laravel Orchid apart from other packages?
+## What Sets Laravel Orchid Apart from Other Packages?

 The Laravel ecosystem offers a variety of admin panels, such as Nova, Voyager, BackPack, and QuickAdminPanel, that aim to simplify the process of working with CRUD applications.
 However, Laravel Orchid stands out by offering a different approach to streamlining the development process.